Quiz

 Mentors are important for professional success at the workplace

-Once upon a time I was a young accounting professional who went on to become one of the youngest Finance Directors of a leading international Insurance company in their then biggest office in Poland.
-The one constant in both positions was I had a male boss who was also my mentor.
+Later in my career, I went on to become one of the youngest Finance Directors of a leading international Insurance company in their then biggest office in Poland.
+The one constant in both positions was having a male boss who was also my mentor.

-I continued to be in touch with the first one until his death and I truly grieved for a great man who had mentored many of us and in his death, he reunited many of us who are now scattered all over the world.
+I continued to be in touch with the first one until his death.
+He was truly grieved for.
+A great man, he’d mentored many of us and in his death, he reunited many of us who are now scattered all over the world.

 I’m still in touch with the second one and enjoy watching the photos of his grandchildren and his pet dog on Facebook.
 He and his wife are family for me.